Flyima256/IGR204_D/README.md

 - Are some names more popular in some regions?
 - Are popular names generally popular across the whole country?
 ### Weaknesses
+Can be cumbersome if we want to take into consideration more names(in our case we visualized the 3 less and more popular names of 5 departments)

 ### Strengths
+Show the repartition of the names across the country

 ### does it acheive the goals
+Yes it does

 ## Critique on Visualisation 3
 ### Goals :